CUBoulder-2018spring-ML4HCI/G-ClsReg-EyeTracker3D/readme.md

 ## What We Learned

 We learned quite a bit about eye and facial tracking from the documentation we read and videos we watched online.
+We also learned some about implementing tools with which we have little to no experience and documentation on.